snikom1723/anymind-web/README.md

 ## App Technique

-1. Use react-boot for UI design
+1. Use react-bootstrap for UI design
 2. Use redux for global store
-3. Use redux-saga for hadle API
+3. Use redux-saga for handle API
-4. styled-components not necessary for this project

 ## Edit API app